 - Step by step

-- Have a clear road to some kind of implementation
+- Have a clear road to implementation

-- Similarly for guitar I got SimplyGuitar.
+- Similarly, for the guitar, I got SimplyGuitar.

 For Programming Topics,

 - I prefer platforms that allow trying out code online without any local installation.